Tips to start strong with your holiday marketing

 Starting as early as possible:

-Identify all key sales events and holidays that are relevant to your brand and products in the marketplaces where you’re advertising.
+Identify all key sales events and holidays that are relevant to your brand and products in the countries where you’re advertising.

 Map out what you’d like to achieve on each key date to help reach your seasonal goals.